akka/apps/multidc/multi-dc-notes.md

 Rows added to correct tables.

-Entity started by keep-alive in other DC as expected.
+Entity started by hot-standby in other DC as expected.

 CassandraReplicatedEventQuery for cross reading created correctly: